DataIntellectTech/TorQ/docs/Processes.md

   Called at the end of day for all modes.
 Takes 2 arguments date (current date) and data (a dictionary containing some basic information on the stp process and the current time on the stp)

 The data dictionary contains the STP name and type, list of subscribable tables in STP and the time at which the message is sent from the STP.
 In order to add further information to data, simply add additional elements in the endofdaydata function defined in code/segmentedtickerplant/stplg.q script.

+For more information on subscriptions, see the documentation on the pubsub.q utility script.

 ### Error Trapping